hausanlp/hausanlp/README.md

   - [Glossary](#glossary)

+## Why Hausa language?

+Hausa is an Afroasiatic language related to Arabic, Hebrew, Berber, Amharic, and Somali amongst others.
+Hausa language rivals Swahili language as the most important language on the African continent.
+Hausa is [ranked as the 27th](https://www.visualcapitalist.com/100-most-spoken-languages/) most spoken language in world.
+It is spoken by an estimated 64 million people as a first and second language thus, it believed to be one of the most commonly spoken African languages.
+Despite Hausa being the second most spoken language in Africa, there are no language resources for Hausa natural language processing.
+We task the first step to break this divide among the rich-resource and low-resource Hausa language.

 ## Who we are ?
 What are we doing?

-We are group of academics, researchers, students, mL-engineeers, and NLP ethustiatc with passion for Hausa natural language processing.
+We are group of academics, researchers, students, ml-engineeers, and NLP ethusiastic with passion for Hausa natural language processing.

 We are an open source community that develop Hausa language resources and promotes Hausa natural language processing research and collaboration.